Best Practices for Designing Alexa Skills for Automotive

-When you determine what functionality to provide in your skill, think about what a driver may want to accomplish while on-the-go.
+When you determine what functionality to provide in your skill, think about what a driver might want to accomplish while on-the-go.
 Drivers are often looking to make their ride more enjoyable and productive.
 Think about situations that enable drivers to do more while driving.
 They may think of something to add to a to-do list, or seek the answer to a question that has boggled their mind.
 They may want to find a more interesting route home.
 These areas of focus are indicative of what drivers may think about.
 Be creative when thinking about what people could do while driving.

 Enable continuity of experiences

 Take your skill from the home to on-the-go: Think of designing experiences that carry from within the home to on-the-go.
 Customers often interact with your skill on a number of different devices.
 Devices that are mobile can be used in a variety of different environments.
 Let your skill take advantage of these new environments.
-For instance, if your skill helps customers find a restaurant for dinner, at home the skill can focus on searching for different cuisines and can help the customer visualize the results on an Alexa-enabled device with a screen, such as an Echo Show.
+For instance, if your skill helps customers find a restaurant for dinner, then when the customer is at home the skill can focus on searching for different cuisines and can help the customer visualize the results on an Alexa-enabled device with a screen, such as an Echo Show.
 When a customer invokes your skill in an automotive environment, your skill can ask if the customer wants to go directly to the restaurant and could even update the restaurant with the customer's arrival time.

 Allow for pauses and breaks: The driving situation determines the level of attention that a driver can dedicate to interacting with Alexa.
 A driver may want to pick up with the skill at a later time.
 Your skill can allow a customer to re-invoke your skill at any point and continue where they left off by saving any relevant customer intents in a persistent data store.
 If your skill prompts the customer, and the customer fails to respond, you can let them know that they can continue at any time and then exit the skill.
 When a customer re-invokes the skill, you can ask if the customer wants to continue where they left off.
 Even better, you can add a

-Wait intent to your interaction model that supports sample utterances such as "Wait", "Hold on", or "One minute".
+Wait intent to your interaction model that supports sample utterances such as "Wait," "Hold on," or "One minute."
 This intent could directly exit the skill and let the customer know they can continue where they left off at any point by re-invoking the skill.